Mark Sanford announces Trump primary challenge

 Former Rep. Mark Sanford on Sunday said he is mounting a primary challenge to President Trump in 2020, officially jumping into the race after publicly toying with the idea for several months.

+He said there needs to be a “conversation” on what it means to be a Republican.

-Mr. Sanford, also a former governor of South Carolina, has said he wants to put an emphasis on combating the ever-increasing federal debt and increased government spending.
+“I think that as a Republican party we have lost our way,” Mr. Sanford, also a former governor of South Carolina, said on “Fox News Sunday.”

+Asked if he honestly thinks he has a shot at winning, Mr. Sanford said: “I’m saying, you never know.”

+“The thing that has been lacking in this debate has been an earnest and real conversation on debt and deficits and government spending, and I find it astounding to watch the number of Democratic debates that I’ve seen and no mention, no conversation on where we’re going with regard to debt,” he said.

-Mr. Sanford, who made the announcement on “Fox News Sunday,” had previously instituted a self-imposed deadline of Labor Day to decided whether or not to jump in, but postponed the decision as his state steeled for the arrival of Hurricane Dorian.
+Mr. Sanford had previously instituted a self-imposed deadline of Labor Day to decided whether or not to jump in, but postponed the decision as his state steeled for the arrival of Hurricane Dorian.

 Mr. Sanford joins former Massachusetts Gov. Bill Weld and former Rep. Joe Walsh as the most prominent candidates mounting long-shot primary challenges to Mr. Trump, who continues to enjoy overwhelming support among the GOP.